chinese listening practice

 You can download each lesson individually, buy the whole album or search for it using an Amazon Music Unlimited subscription.
 Want to try it out a different way?
 You can also find “Learn in Your Car: Mandarin Chinese – Level 1” on Spotify.

-If you like the series and want to continue, or if you’re already at a more advanced level, you can also check out additional works in the series, “Learn in Your Car: Mandarin Chinese – Level 2” and “Learn in Your Car: Mandarin Chinese – Level 3.”
+If you like the series and want to continue, or if you’re already at a more advanced level, you can also check out additional works in the series: “Learn in Your Car: Mandarin Chinese – Level 2” and “Learn in Your Car: Mandarin Chinese – Level 3.”

-Chinese for Kids: 10 First Reader Books with Online Audio, Pinyin, Simplified Characters (Beginning to Learn Mandarin) Set 1 by Language Together
+19. Mandarin for Kids Set 1Chinese for Kids: 10 First Reader Books with Online Audio, Pinyin, Simplified Characters (Beginning to Learn Mandarin) Set 1 by Language Together

-Available: Books
+Availability: Books

-Plus, all this comes with online audio by a native speaker!
+Plus, all of this comes with online audio by a native speaker!
 You can listen online or download the audio for easy listening on the go.

-Difficulty Level: Beginner to intermediate (HSK 1-3)
+Difficulty: Beginner to Intermediate (HSK 1-3)

-Available: Website
+Availability: Website

 Want to take a beginning Chinese course without spending a dime?
 Head over to Chinese-Tools.com.